USC Stevens Student Innovator Showcase Frequently Asked Questions (FAQ)

 What should I include in my application?

 In addition to completing the application questions, extra documentation should be included with your application.
 Marketing materials, prototype images or a business plan (although a formal business plan is not required) will make your work appear more developed and help reviewers better visualize how your project can have a societal impact.
 Also, all applicants must submit a 3-minute video (YouTube link) to verbally pitch their project.
 The video can be as sophisticated as a Kickstarter video, but it can also be as simple as a person talking to the camera and communicating clearly and concisely about the project.

 When will I be notified if I am accepted into the Student Innovator Showcase and what happens next?

-All teams will receive an acceptance or regrets notification via email by September 25, 2018.
-Please be prepared to be at the Showcase during the entire event Friday, October 12, 2018 from 9AM to 3PM.
+All teams will receive an acceptance or regrets notification via email approximately 2-3 weeks prior to the Showcase date.
+Please be prepared to be at the Showcase during the entire event from 9AM to 3PM (with setup starting at 8AM).
 You will have a few weeks to prepare for the Showcase, such as refining your verbal pitch, business plan, and marketing materials including models or prototypes that you will display at the event.
-Also, for teams accepted to compete in the Showcase, we will provide a mandatory pitch and presentation training workshop in September 2018, approximately two weeks prior to the Showcase date.
+Also, teams accepted to compete in the Showcase will be invited to a mandatory pitch and presentation training workshop, approximately one week prior to the Showcase date.
 The class will be provided by instructors from the USC Marshall School of Business and USC Entrepreneur Club (E Club) for all teams selected for the Showcase.
 The training session date will be announced via email to accepted teams.

 Is it free to attend or apply?